18F/handbook/docs/05-engineering/accessibility.md

 ## General Accessibility Guidelines

 - Form elements should have labels.
-- Images should have alt text.
+- Images should have meaningful alternative text (alt tag) by default.
+We recommend making alt tags manditory for content editors.
-- Decorative images or images with no content use should either have a null alt tag (alt = "") or rendered as background images.
+- Decorative images or images with no content use should either have a null alt tag (alt="") or rendered as CSS background images.
 - Form buttons should have descriptive values.
 - Color should not be used as the sole method of conveying content or distinguishing visual elements.
 - Color alone is not used to distinguish links from surrounding text unless the luminance contrast between the link and the surrounding text is at least 3:1 and an additional differentiation (e.g., it becomes underlined) is provided when the link is hovered over or receives focus.